Plus ultra: Ultraimaginaries in simple theories

 In a supersimple theory quasi-finitary ultraimaginaries are the correct ones to consider: Due to elimination of hyperimaginaries all parameters consist of imaginaries of ordinal $SU$-rank; as canonical bases of such imaginaries are finite, we can always reduce to a quasi-finitary situation.

-Another kind of tame ultraimaginaries arose in the generalization of the group configuration theorem to simple theories \cite{bytw02,bytw05}. \defn An invariant equivalence relation $E$ is {\em almost type-definable} if there is a type-definable symmetric and reflexive relation $R$ finer than $E$ such that any $E$-class can be covered by boundedly many $R$-classes (i.e.\ sets of the form $\{x:xRa\}$ for varying $a$).
+Another kind of tame ultraimaginaries arose in the generalization of the group configuration theorem to simple theories \cite{bytw02,bytw05}. \defn An invariant equivalence relation $E$ is {\em almost type-definable} if there is a type-definable symmetric and reflexive relation $R$ finer than $E$ such that any $E$-class can be covered by boundedly many $R$-balls (i.e.\ sets of the form $\{x:xRa\}$ for varying $a$).
 A class modulo an almost type-definable equivalence relation is called an {\em almost hyperimaginary}.\edefn \tats\cite[page 188]{bytw05} Almost hyperimaginaries are tame.
-In fact, they satisfy finite character.\etats

-The following two Propositions tells us how to obtain invariant equivalence relations, and hence ultraimaginaries. \satzli Let $T$ be stable.
+In fact, they satisfy finite character.\etats We shall now consider how to obtain invariant equivalence relations, and hence ultraimaginaries. \satzli Let $T$ be stable.
 For algebraically closed $A$ and an $\emptyset$-invariant equivalence relation $E$ on $\tp(b)$, consider the relation $R(X,Y)$ given by

 Then $R$ is an $\emptyset$-invariant equivalence relation on $\tp(A)$.\esatzli \bew Clearly, $R$ is $\emptyset$-invariant, reflexive and symmetric.
 So suppose that $R(A,A')$ and $R(A',A'')$ both hold, and let this be witnessed by $b,b'$ and $b^*,b''$.
 Let $b_1\models\tp(b'/A')=\tp(b^*/A')$ with $b_1\ind_{A'}AA''$.
 Since $A'$ is algebraically closed, $b'\ind_{A'}A$ and $b^*\ind_{A'}A''$ we have $b_1\equiv_{AA'}b'$ and $b_1\equiv_{A'A''}b^*$ by stationarity.
 Hence there are $b_0,b_2$ with $bb'\equiv_{AA'}b_0b_1$ and $b^*b''\equiv_{A'A''}b_1b_2$.
 In particular $E(b_0,b_1)$ and $E(b_1,b_2)$ hold, and so does $E(b_0,b_2)$.
 Moreover, we may assume $b_0\ind_{AA'b_1}A''$ and $b_2\ind_{A'A''b_1}A'$.
 Now $b_1\ind_{A'}AA''$ implies $b_0\ind_{AA'}A''$ and $b_2\ind_{A'A''}A$.
 Then $b_0\ind_AA'$ and $b_2\ind_{A''}A'$ imply $b_0\ind_AA''$ and $b_2\ind_{A''}A$, whence $R(A,A'')$ holds.
 So $R$ is transitive.